FrankCuiCN/Workbench/README.md

 # Workbench
-A convenient interface for interacting with Language Models and Reasoner Models.
+A convenient interface for interacting with language models and reasoner models.

 ## Requirements
 Ensure you have valid API keys set in your environment for the following services: